 As children, we have no choice but to submit to our parents or caregiver’s authority.
 It is the only way we can survive.
 There’s no option.
 But as adults, this all changes.

 Getting to the adult stage in our culture has become a hazy process and in some cultures, it doesn’t exist at all.
 That’s where you see adults still relying on their parent’s opinions to direct their lives.
-Sometimes it’s cultural (Indian Matchmaking) and sometimes it’s just bad parenting.
-There’s an opportunity here.
+Sometimes it’s cultural and sometimes it’s just bad parenting.
+And there’s an opportunity here.

 To break out of this entanglement and become responsible for our lives is a scary thing for some.
 Our system doesn’t want us to grow up and have your own opinion and power.
 It keeps us buying stuff and submitting to jobs we loath and leaders we despise and picking partners who compromise our values.
 On some level, our culture keeps us in the addiction of love but doesn’t help us find true love like they promised in the movies.